-Let’s face it – your kids are going to be more bored than usual this summer.
+Let’s face it – your kids are going to be more bored than usual for a while.
 And while boredom often begets creativity and innovation, hearing “I’m bored” 1,000 times a day is not at the top of any parent’s wish list.
 Rather than racking your brain for clever activities day after day, load up on crafts.
-That way, the kids will have something to do when virtual camp lets out or they are bored with backyard games.
+That way, the kids will have something to do when lessons are done for the day or they are bored with backyard games.

 Here are some easy ways to save money at three of the nation’s biggest craft store chains, Michaels, JOANN, and Hobby Lobby.